A/B testing can be as simple as reciting the alphabet.

 If you see a strong correlation, this is a good sign that your sales funnel is working as it should.

-Work backwards from your main conversion goals, and figure out what users need to do before they take those steps.
+Work backward from your main conversion goals, and figure out what people need to do before they take those steps.
 Then, look for ways to encourage those smaller actions.